How To Tell Someone, “I Don't Like You, But I Love You”

 Talk to a professional

 There are many professionals with experience in individual or relationship therapy who can help you examine your feelings and learn how to express them constructively.
-There are many methods of therapy, and finding a professional who is a good fit for you can feel challenging.
+There are many methods of therapy, and finding a professional who is a good fit for you can sometimes seem challenging.
 You can get a referral for a therapist in your area from your doctor or your insurance company.
 A quick online search should give you a list of therapists specializing in marriage and family therapy (MFT) or, if you prefer, a therapist you can speak with on your own.

 More individuals and couples are choosing to participate in online therapy, offered through platforms like BetterHelp.
 Virtual counseling enables users to schedule appointments at convenient times in the form of phone calls or video conferences.
 Additionally, it's possible to send text messages to your therapist if you're looking for guidance in the moment.